codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 which will support version 3.1.1 of the protocol, skipping on older protocols for now, very similar to a lightweight mosquitto (which is already a lightweight piece of software anyway), and with the abundance of MQTT clients out there, testing will be also easier.
+The final result will be a base for something more clean and with more features, what we're going to create have to be considered a minimal implementation, an MVP.
 As a side note, the name decision is a 50/50 for the elegance i feel for short names and the martian day (The Martian docet).
 Or maybe it stands for Shitty Obnoxious Laxative.
 Tastes.

+**Note**: the project won't compile till the very end of the series, following all steps, to test single parts and modules I suggest to provide a main by yourself and stop to make experiments, change parts etc.

 Going per steps, I usually init my C projects in order to have all sources